kfchou/kfchou.github.io/_posts/2026-04-27-claude-code-memory-system.md

 That's not a coincidence to exploit — it's a reason the wiki system works as well as it does.
 When `/wiki-query` scans an index and loads only relevant pages, Claude recognizes that flow.
 When `/wiki-ingest` produces typed, frontmatter-structured memory files, Claude reads them fluently.
 The format matches what the model was trained to produce and consume.

-**The wiki system isn't just inspired by the Claude Code harness.
-It's inherently compatible with it at the model level.**
+**The wiki system isn't just inspired by the Claude Code harness; The wiki system is inherently compatible with Claude at the model level.**